mucyomiller/goohs/readme.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The goohs system is currently  open-source  under the [MIT license](http://opensource.org/licenses/MIT) but it's can be changed in upcomming days!.